nasa/cumulus/docs/data-cookbooks/queue-post-to-cmr.md

 ## Publish Workflow

-Configure the Catch section of your `PostToCmr` task to proceed to QueueWorkflow if a `CMRInternalError` is caught.
+Configure the Catch section of your `PostToCmr` task to proceed to `QueueWorkflow` if a `CMRInternalError` is caught.
+Any other error will cause the workflow to fail.

 ```json
   "Catch": [